 8) Water cooled reactors generate large amounts of used fuel containing highly radiotoxic transuranium actinides (TRUs).
 By contrast FNRs eliminate transuranium actinides (TRUs) by fissioning them.

 9) Existing water cooled reactors generate large amounts of service and decommissioniong waste.
 By contrast each FNR contemplated herein has a 3 m wide liquid sodium guard band which prevents production of service and decommissioning wastes.
 In the event of a fuel tube rupture the primary sodium filter system will collect almost all the released fuel and fission product material for reprocessing.

 We need to further investigate the issue of capture and recovery of radio cesium from a leaking fuel tube.

 10) Water cooled reactors rely on complex electro-mechanical control systems to keep the reactor fuel and fuel tube temperatures within design limits.
-By contrast in a FNR the fuel and fuel tube temperatures are constrained by the sodium temperature and the FNR fuel tube heat flux is limited by the maximum intermediate liquid sodium flow rate.
+By contrast in a FNR the fuel and fuel tube temperatures are constrained by the primary liquid sodium temperature and the FNR fuel tube heat flux is limited by the maximum secondary NaK flow rate.

-11. One of the issues in FNR design is ensuring that no matter what adverse circumstances occur in an emergency gravity will cause the mobile fuel bundles to fall into a safe cold shutdown position.
-The FNR enclosure must be sufficintly robust that an enclosure collapse or a crane collapse sufficient to crush the matrix of fixed fuel bundles is not a credible accident.
+11. One of the issues in FNR design is ensuring that no matter what adverse circumstances occur in an emergency gravity will cause the movasble fuel bundles to fall into a safe cold shutdown position.
+The FNR enclosure must be sufficiently robust that an enclosure collapse or a crane collapse sufficient to crush the matrix of fixed fuel bundles is not a credible accident.